cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 It won't be easy enough.

-The funny thing about programming the front end,
+A funny thing about programming the front end,

 is that you can do everything with a blank page,